youneuoy/M2TWEOP-library/documentationGenerator/EOPDocs/source/M2TWEOP_LAUNCHER_SETTINGS.md

 ```
 {
-    "isBlockLaunchWithoutEop": false // Should we stop the mod running if EOP is not enabled (Read more about this option in the FAQ)
+    "isBlockLaunchWithoutEop": false, // Should we stop the mod running if EOP is not enabled (Read more about this option in the FAQ)
+    "isDiscordRichPresenceEnabled": true // Should we enable Discord Rich Presence
 }
 ```